robotoworks/mechanoid/docs/source/net/index.rst

 Blocks with entities
 """"""""""""""""""""
-Rather than define an anonymous entity as the body or response, it is often more beneficial to define them as entities like we saw earlier with ``Book`` entity.
+Rather than define body and response blocks with anonymous blocks it is often more beneficial to define them as entities like we saw earlier with ``Book`` entity.